kubeedge/kubeedge/docs/proposals/refactor-keadm-on-the-cloud.md

 A list of set flags like helm flags.

-#### --charts
+#### --external-helm-root
-Allow appending file directories of charts to keadm, separated by commas
+External helm root path to install charts for kubeedge.

 ##### --files, -f, --manifests
 Allow appending file paths of manifests to keadm, separated by commas